MaxPr1me/hydro-xml-to-excel/panel-checker/README.md

 cd panel-checker
 npm install
 npm run build
-npm run preview -- --base=/hydro-xml-to-excel/
+npm run preview -- --base=/hydro-xml-to-excel/panel-checker/
 ```

-Replace `hydro-xml-to-excel` with your repository name if you forked the project.
-Visiting the preview URL at
+Replace `hydro-xml-to-excel` with your repository name if you forked the project (the trailing `/panel-checker/` must stay).
+Visiting
-`http://localhost:4173/hydro-xml-to-excel/` mirrors how GitHub Pages serves the production site and confirms that icons, manifest
+the preview URL at `http://localhost:4173/hydro-xml-to-excel/panel-checker/` mirrors how GitHub Pages serves the production site and
-links, and bundled JavaScript load from the correct relative paths.
+confirms that icons, manifest links, and bundled JavaScript load from the correct absolute paths.

 ## Repository layout